d3v1an7/macos-fresh/README.md

 ## Installation
 Open 'terminal' and run `bash -c "$(curl -fsSL raw.github.com/d3v1an7/fresh/master/bin/fresh)"`

-- You'll be prompted for a few details before everything kicks off
+You'll be prompted for a few details before everything kicks off.
-- Default variables are read from `conf/variables`
-- If the script ends early, you can safely start over with `bash ~/.fresh/bin/fresh`
+If the script ends early, you can safely start over with `bash ~/.fresh/bin/fresh`

+Optional:
+- Update the default variables and packages in `~/.fresh/conf/variables`
+- Run `cp ~/.fresh/conf/secret.example ~/.fresh/conf/secret` and populate with your licences

 ## Manual steps (for now)
 - Finder > Preferences > Sidebar > Favourites